 While non-spouses must generally empty an inherited IRA by the fifth calendar year after the death of the original owner, surviving spouses have a valuable additional option: they can elect to treat an inherited IRA as their own.
 This means they can defer taxes on traditional IRAs until they must start taking required minimum distributions.
 It also means they can choose to let Roth IRAs grow tax free for as long as they live.
 Spouses can also roll an inherited IRA over into a qualified employer plan, they can contribute to an IRA or they can choose to treat themselves as an account beneficiary rather than designate themselves as account owners.

-If you inherit a traditional IRA, you should also determine the tax basis, if any.
+If you inherit a traditional IRA, you should determine the tax basis, if any.
 The tax basis is the amount of contributions the original owner made on a non-deductible basis.
 When you withdraw the money and pay income taxes, you will receive credit for any basis in the account.
 Complete and file an IRS form 8606 to determine your basis.

-Not a Spouse or a Designated Beneficiary
+Exception if Not a Spouse or Designated Beneficiary

 If you are not a surviving spouse and you were not named as a designated beneficiary on the account, you don't have to make required minimum distributions but you have to empty the account by December 31 of the fifth year following the year in which the original owner died.